 We assist Dine Communities groups to build their organizational infrastructure, Promote good governance through Traditional Knowledge; Provide Leadership Development training to individuals and community groups; and Expand opportunities for Indigenous women to participate in public life.

-Love music?
+Love music and decolonizing?
 Then this is the right place.
-Kooper has been to over 8 school districts from Montana to Pinon AZ.
+Kooper has been to over 8 school districts from Montana to Pinon AZ promoting his artistic expression through hip-hop music.
+Though this music he is able to educate people about protecting sacred sites and indigenous rights.

 Vice President-Anna Rondon